prabeesh/prabeesh.github.io/content/blog/am-plot-matplotlib.md

 plt.plot(am, 'r')
 plt.show()
 ```

-This code will generate an AM wave with a carrier frequency of 50 Hz and a message frequency of 5 Hz, and plot it using Matplotlib.
-The plot will be displayed using the show function from the matplotlib.pylab module.
-The resulting plot should look something like the one shown below.
+This produces an AM wave with a 50 Hz carrier and a 5 Hz message, plotted via Matplotlib:

 ![AM waveform plotted in Matplotlib with a 50 Hz carrier and 5 Hz message signal](/images/am.png)

-For more details about matplotlib, see the [Matplotlib Artist tutorial](https://matplotlib.org/stable/tutorials/artists.html).
+## Next steps

+For more on Matplotlib, see the [Matplotlib Artist tutorial](https://matplotlib.org/stable/tutorials/artists.html).
 From here, try adjusting `fc` and `fm` to see how the carrier and message frequencies interact, or add noise to the signal and see how the plot changes.